Pál Kinizsi: Folklore

 In legends, he is known as a commoner.
 Kinizsi is a hero of some Hungarian and Romanian folk tales along with king Matthias Corvinus as an extremely strong former miller's apprentice.
 According to these tales, the king was hunting in the Bakony forest near the mill where he worked and asked for a drink; Kinizsi, to show his strength, served the cup on a millstone.
 The king, impressed, took him into his service, where Kinizsi's strength, prowess and loyalty earned him rapid promotion.
 He is said to have wielded two greatswords in battle and to have danced a victory dance after the Battle of Kenyérmező with a captured or dead Turk under each arm and a third held with his hair or belt in his teeth.

 Tomb of Pál Kinizsi

+The Nagyvázsony region was occupied by the Ottomans in the mid-16th century, and the surrounding Hungarian landowners chose to destroy the monastery founded by Pál Kinizsi to prevent it from being used as a fortress by the invaders.
+The marble tombs containing the ashes of Kinizsi and his successor remained undisturbed at the time, as local legends hold that the Ottomans feared their greatest adversary even in death.
+According to tradition, a janissary once fired at Kinizsi's marble tomb, but the bullet rebounded and killed him, suggesting that Kinizsi continued his bloodshed even after his death.